-Lost property is held at Student Services for collection by students prior to the end of each Term.
+Lost property is held at Student Services for collection by students prior to the end of each term.
 Unclaimed items will then be passed onto charitable organisations.

-LUNCH PASS
+LUNCH PASS Year 9-12

-Students may apply for a pass to go home for the lunch break or to a parent/caregivers' place of work.
-Students are discouraged from going anywhere other than either of these two locations during the 35 minute break.
+Year 9-12 Students may apply for a pass to go home for the lunch break or to a parent/caregivers' place of work.
+The school will not have any duty of care for the child whilst they are off school grounds for this purpose.
+Students are to sign out of the school through the electronic system at YES or Student Services and are discouraged from going anywhere other than either of these two locations during the 35 minute break.